 Top money saving tips for backpacking Guatemala on a budget

-OK, if you are looking to cut back on your cost of backpacking Guatemala, here are some of our top tips.
+OK, if you are looking to cut back on your cost of backpacking Guatemala, here are some of our best travel tips.

 Search a few sites before booking accommodation

 In the “accommodation” section above, I provided links to many of the most popular sites for booking hostels and hotels in Guatemala.

 Feel free to use a few of these prior to making any booking.